-- Indemnification.
-You agree to defend, indemnify and hold harmless Dwolla, the Financial Institution Partner, their respective officers, directors, agents, employees, and suppliers from any third party claims, actions, proceedings, and suits and related liabilities, damages, settlements, penalties, fines, costs or expenses (including reasonable attorneys' fees and other litigation expenses) arising from: (a) your violation of these Terms or any other applicable Dwolla or Financial Institution Partner terms or policies; (b) your use of the Dwolla Services; or (c) your actual or alleged violation of any third party rights, or any applicable laws, regulations or rules.
+15.1.
+Indemnification.
+You agree to defend, indemnify and hold harmless Dwolla, our Financial Institution Partner, and our and its respective officers, directors, agents, employees, and suppliers from any third party claims, actions, proceedings, and suits and related liabilities, damages, settlements, penalties, fines, costs or expenses (including reasonable attorneys’ fees and other litigation expenses) arising from: (a) your violation of these Terms or any other applicable terms or policies of Dwolla or our Financial Institution Partner; (b) your use of the Dwolla Services; or (c) your negligence or willful misconduct; and/or (d) your actual or alleged violation of any third party rights, or any applicable laws, regulations or rules.

-- Limitation of liability.
-IN NO EVENT SHALL DWOLLA, THE FINANCIAL INSTITUTION PARTNER, OR THEIR RESPECTIVE OFFICERS, DIRECTORS, AGENTS, EMPLOYEES OR SUPPLIERS BE LIABLE TO YOU OR ANY THIRD PARTY UNDER ANY CIRCUMSTANCES FOR ANY INDIRECT, CONSEQUENTIAL, SPECIAL, PUNITIVE OR EXEMPLARY, DAMAGES OR LOSSES, INCLUDING BUT NOT LIMITED TO DAMAGES FOR LOSS OF PROFITS, GOODWILL, USE, DATA, OR OTHER INTANGIBLE LOSSES INCURRED IN CONNECTION WITH: (i) THESE TERMS, (ii) YOUR USE OF, INABILITY TO USE, OR UNAVAILABILITY OF THE DWOLLA SERVICES, OR, (iii) ANY GOODS OR SERVICES PURCHASED, RECEIVED, OR PAID FOR USING THE DWOLLA SERVICES, UNDER ANY THEORY OF LIABILITY OR CAUSE OF ACTION WHETHER IN TORT (INCLUDING NEGLIGENCE), CONTRACT OR OTHERWISE, REGARDLESS OF WHETHER DWOLLA OR THE FINANCIAL INSTITUTION PARTNER HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
-IN NO EVENT SHALL DWOLLA OR THE FINANCIAL INSTITUTION PARTNER’S LIABILITY AND THE LIABILITY OF THEIR RESPECTIVE OFFICERS, DIRECTORS, AGENTS, EMPLOYEES AND SUPPLIERS EXCEED THE FEES DWOLLA HAS RECEIVED FROM YOU THROUGH YOUR USE OF THE DWOLLA SERVICES.
-DWOLLA AND THE FINANCIAL INSTITUTION PARTNER SHALL NOT BE JOINTLY LIABLE FOR ANY MATTERS HEREUNDER.
+15.2.
+Limitation of liability.
+IN NO EVENT SHALL DWOLLA, OUR FINANCIAL INSTITUTION PARTNER, OR OUR OR ITS RESPECTIVE OFFICERS, DIRECTORS, AGENTS, EMPLOYEES, OR SUPPLIERS BE LIABLE TO YOU OR ANY THIRD PARTY UNDER ANY CIRCUMSTANCES FOR ANY INDIRECT, CONSEQUENTIAL, SPECIAL, PUNITIVE, OR EXEMPLARY DAMAGES OR LOSSES, INCLUDING BUT NOT LIMITED TO DAMAGES FOR LOSS OF PROFITS, GOODWILL, USE, DATA, OR OTHER INTANGIBLE LOSSES INCURRED IN CONNECTION WITH: (i) THESE TERMS, (ii) YOUR USE OF, INABILITY TO USE, OR UNAVAILABILITY OF THE DWOLLA SERVICES, OR (iii) ANY GOODS OR SERVICES PURCHASED, RECEIVED, OR PAID FOR USING THE DWOLLA SERVICES, UNDER ANY THEORY OF LIABILITY OR CAUSE OF ACTION WHETHER IN TORT (INCLUDING NEGLIGENCE), CONTRACT, OR OTHERWISE, REGARDLESS OF WHETHER DWOLLA OR OUR FINANCIAL INSTITUTION PARTNER HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
+IN NO EVENT SHALL DWOLLA OR OUR FINANCIAL INSTITUTION PARTNER’S’ LIABILITY AND THE LIABILITY OF OUR AND ITS RESPECTIVE OFFICERS, DIRECTORS, AGENTS, EMPLOYEES, AND SUPPLIERS EXCEED THE FEES DWOLLA HAS RECEIVED FROM YOU THROUGH YOUR USE OF THE DWOLLA SERVICES.
+DWOLLA AND OUR FINANCIAL INSTITUTION PARTNER SHALL NOT BE JOINTLY LIABLE FOR ANY MATTERS HEREUNDER.
 THIS LIMITATION OF LIABILITY SECTION SHALL APPLY TO FULLEST EXTENT PERMITTED BY LAW IN THE APPLICABLE JURISDICTION.

-- No warranty.
-THE DWOLLA SERVICES ARE PROVIDED "AS IS" AND “AS AVAILABLE”, WITHOUT ANY REPRESENTATION OF WARRANTY, WHETHER EXPRESS, IMPLIED OR STATUTORY.
+15.3.
+No warranty.
+THE DWOLLA SERVICES ARE PROVIDED “AS IS” AND “AS AVAILABLE”, WITHOUT ANY REPRESENTATION OF WARRANTY, WHETHER EXPRESS, IMPLIED, OR STATUTORY.
 USE OF THE DWOLLA SERVICES IS AT YOUR OWN RISK.
-DWOLLA, THE FINANCIAL INSTITUTION PARTNER, AND THEIR RESPECTIVE OFFICERS, DIRECTORS, AGENTS, EMPLOYEES AND SUPPLIERS, SPECIFICALLY DISCLAIM ANY IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NON-INFRINGEMENT.
-NEITHER DWOLLA NOR THE FINANCIAL INSTITUTION PARNTER HAS CONTROL OF, OR LIABILITY FOR, ANY PRODUCTS OR SERVICES THAT ARE PAID FOR USING THE DWOLLA SERVICES AND CANNOT ENSURE THAT ANY THIRD PARTY YOU TRANSACT WITH WILL COMPLETE THE TRANSACTION.
-NEITHER DWOLLA NOR THE FINANCIAL INSTITUTION PARTNER REPRESENTS OR WARRANTS THAT THE DWOLLA SERVICES WILL MEET YOUR REQUIREMENTS, BE CONTINUOUS, UNINTERRUPTED, SECURE, TIMELY, OR ERROR-FREE, OR THAT DEFECTS WILL BE CORRECTED.
+DWOLLA, OUR FINANCIAL INSTITUTION PARTNER, AND OUR AND ITS RESPECTIVE OFFICERS, DIRECTORS, AGENTS, EMPLOYEES, AND SUPPLIERS, SPECIFICALLY DISCLAIM ANY IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT.
+NEITHER DWOLLA NOR OUR FINANCIAL INSTITUTION PARTNER HAS CONTROL OF, OR LIABILITY FOR, ANY PRODUCTS OR SERVICES THAT ARE PAID FOR USING THE DWOLLA SERVICES AND CANNOT ENSURE THAT ANY THIRD PARTY YOU TRANSACT WITH WILL COMPLETE THE TRANSACTION.
+NEITHER DWOLLA NOR OUR FINANCIAL INSTITUTION PARTNER REPRESENTS OR WARRANTS THAT THE DWOLLA SERVICES WILL MEET YOUR REQUIREMENTS, BE CONTINUOUS, UNINTERRUPTED, SECURE, TIMELY, OR ERROR-FREE, OR THAT DEFECTS WILL BE CORRECTED.
 NO ADVICE OR INFORMATION, WHETHER ORAL OR WRITTEN, OBTAINED BY YOU FROM DWOLLA OR THROUGH THE DWOLLA SERVICES WILL CREATE ANY WARRANTY NOT EXPRESSLY STATED HEREIN.
-NEITHER DWOLLA NOR THE FINANCIAL INSTITUTION PARTNER SHALL BE RESPONSIBLE FOR ANY SERVICE INTERRUPTIONS OR SYSTEM FAILURES THAT MAY AFFECT THE PROCESSING, COMPLETION OR SETTLEMENT OF DWOLLA SERVICES TRANSACTIONS.
+NEITHER DWOLLA NOR OUR FINANCIAL INSTITUTION PARTNER SHALL BE RESPONSIBLE FOR ANY SERVICE INTERRUPTIONS OR SYSTEM FAILURES THAT MAY AFFECT THE PROCESSING, COMPLETION, OR SETTLEMENT OF DWOLLA SERVICES TRANSACTIONS.
 THIS DISCLAIMER OF WARRANTY SECTION SHALL APPLY TO THE FULLEST EXTENT PERMITTED BY LAW IN THE APPLICABLE JURISDICTION.

-- Force majeure.
+15.4.
+Force majeure.
 You understand and agree we will not be held responsible for any losses or damages resulting from suspension of service due to extraordinary events or circumstances beyond our control.
-In such an event, Dwolla may suspend the Dwolla Services and access to your Account and the Financial Institution Partner may suspend service and access to funds in the Holding Account.
+In such an event, Dwolla may suspend the Dwolla Services and access to your Account and our Financial Institution Partner may suspend service and access to funds in a Holding Account.

-- Assignment.
+15.5.
+Assignment.
 You may not transfer or assign any rights or obligations you have under these Terms.
-Dwolla and the Financial Institution Partner reserve the right to transfer or assign any rights or obligations under these Terms at any time.
+Dwolla and our Financial Institution Partner reserve the right to transfer or assign any rights or obligations under these Terms at any time.

-- Applicable law.
-You agree that the laws of the State of Iowa, without regard to principles of conflict of laws, govern these Terms and any claim or dispute that has arisen or may arise between you and Dwolla and/or the Financial Institution Partner.
+15.6.
+Applicable law.
+You agree that the laws of the State of Iowa, without regard to principles of conflict of laws, govern these Terms and any claim or dispute that has arisen or may arise between you and Dwolla and/or our Financial Institution Partner.

-- Complete agreement, no waiver, and survival.
-These Terms, along with any applicable Dwolla terms and policies that you have agreed to set forth the entire understanding between you, Dwolla, and the Financial Institution Partner with respect to the Dwolla Services.
-Any failure of Dwolla or the Financial Institution Partner to enforce any right or provision of these Terms shall not constitute a waiver of such right or provision.
+15.7.
+Complete agreement, no waiver, and survival.
+These Terms, along with any applicable terms and policies of Dwolla or our Financial Institution Partner that you have agreed to, set forth the entire understanding between you, Dwolla, and our Financial Institution Partner with respect to the Dwolla Services.
+Any failure of Dwolla or our Financial Institution Partner to enforce any right or provision of these Terms shall not constitute a waiver of such right or provision.
 Any provision of these Terms held to be invalid or unenforceable under applicable law shall be struck, and the remaining provisions will continue in full force and effect.
-Sections 1 (Using Dwolla), 2 (Consent to receive electronic Communications), 6 (Transaction reversal), 9 (Disputes with other Dwolla users), 10 (Your liability and actions Dwolla and the Financial Institution Partner may take), 13 (Disputes with Dwolla), and 14 (General terms), as well as any other terms which by their nature should survive, will survive the termination of these Terms.
+Sections 1 (Using Dwolla), 2 (Consent to receive electronic Communications), 6 (Transaction reversal), 8 (White Label Accounts), 10 (Disputes with other Dwolla users), 11 (Your liability and actions Dwolla and the Financial Institution Partner may take), 14 (Disputes with Dwolla), and 15 (General terms), as well as any other terms which by their nature should survive, will survive the termination of these Terms.

-“Account” means a Dwolla Personal Account, Business Account, Government Account, or Non-profit Account.
+“Account”means a Dwolla Personal Account, Business Account, Government Account, Non-profit Account, or White Label Account.